 Listen up, hearing-aid wearers

 Hearing aids, which block the normal migration of earwax out of the ear, may also stimulate glands in the ear canal to produce more secretions.
+By some counts, between 60% and 70% of the hearing aids sent in for repair are damaged by earwax.
+It gets into vents and receivers, and the acidity degrades components.
 The earwax guidelines recommend that clinicians check patients with hearing aids for earwax buildup during any health care encounter.